DATA-606-SPRING-2022/TEAM_C_data606/README.md

 # TEAM_C_data606
-### This project is part of DATA-606 Capstone project -TEAM-C
+#### This project is part of DATA-606 Capstone project TEAM-C
+### LOAN DEFAULT CLASSIFICATION by Narendra Thumma, Rakesh reddy Pulichinthala, Vaishnavi Vejella

 > Title:

 End to End data science application which can be leveraged by banks to assess creditworthiness, lower bad debt burden, and increase the trust in the existing data rather than document-based assessment.

 1_ZQ25X7Qnq6ui83yc8RB5pQ